Visit the Big Island Bees Farm

 Celebrating the bee’s artistic majesty, a dedicated space in the museum includes “apisculptures” of honeycomb made as a collaboration between the bees and beekeeper.
 These amazing sculptures have been exhibited at the Guggenheim and Hirshhorn Museums.

-Finally, you will enjoy their gift shop with bee-created products.
+Their gift shop offers local and bee-created products.
 Body Care Products such as Lehua Honey Bar Soaps, Cuticle and Hand Salve and Healing Bee Balm.
-Or find honeycomb candles, culinary confections and, of course, jars of Hawaiian Chili Pepper Honey, the Hawaiian Honey Sampler and Organic Hawaii Cinnamon.
-Of special mention is their Ohi’a Lehua honey which is one of the world’s rarest honeys, found only in Hawaii, and produced in late spring and early summer from Lehua blossoms in the Ohi’a forests of Mauna Loa.
+Or find honeycomb candles, culinary confections and, of course, jars of Hawaii made honey, the Hawaiian Honey Sampler and Organic Hawaii Cinnamon.

 82-1140 Meli Road #102